 Setting up Program Access:

-- Mentors that can join
+- Mentors who can join

-- Mentees that can join
+- Mentees who can join

 - Users that can't join

-- Whether users not in the advanced access table can register or not (note: advanced access only)
+- Whether users not in the advanced access table can register or not

 These four metrics will be updated each time you make a change to your access settings so you can better understand how many users can (or cannot) register for your program given your current settings.

-- Organization-Wide Access: this type of access is the default for most programs.
+- Organization-Wide Access: This type of access is the default for most programs.
 With this type of access, anyone who can sign into Together will be able to access your program.

-- Advanced Access Settings: this type of access enables you to allow only specific users to register for your program.
+- Advanced Access Settings: This type of access enables you to allow only specific users to register for your program.